 Mite action thresholds and predator/prey ratio calculations

-This section offers guidelines for incorporating the economic impact of mite management into the decision-making process.
+Growers should use the following guidelines for incorporating the economic impact of mite management into the decision-making process.
 Variables such as time of season, crop load, and miticide costs and efficiency are considered, along with predatory mite and Stethorus counts.
 Action thresholds have been developed to aid in making mite management decisions.
 An action threshold is a mite population level at which control measures should be taken to prevent economic damage.
 Factors that tend to lower action thresholds are damage by other pests (e.g., white apple leafhopper) and severe weather conditions (e.g., extremely dry conditions intensify the losses from mite damage).

-Figure 2-3 includes mite action thresholds for various crop loads at different times of the growing season.
+The figure below includes mite action thresholds for various crop loads at different times of the growing season.
 To use this figure, determine the number of mites per leaf based on either percent mite-infested leaves or actual counts after an acaracide has been applied.
 Next, estimate the projected production per acre (harvested bushels) for the affected block.
 Select the threshold line on the figure for the appropriate time of the growing season.
 For a given time of the growing season and a given estimated crop load, if the mites per leaf exceed the threshold, then control either by using predatory mites, Stethorus punctum, or by applying miticides.
 If you are using the alternate row middle system of spraying to make your miticide applications, reduce the action threshold to one-half the figure value since you are only spraying one-half of the tree.
 These levels apply to healthy, vigorous trees with mite damage occurring only after June 5 (Table 2-4).

 |Peak number of mites/leaf||Expected accumulated number of mite days||Expected limits of number of mite daysa|